pvcraven/web-development-class/source/semester_1/01_HTML/01_text_editors/text_editors.rst

 Integrated Development Environments
 -----------------------------------

+Large, complex websites often require a lot of additional software, tools, and procedures to help development.
+Using an IDE can help access all of these in one environment.
+Here are some of the most popular IDEs for web development.

 JetBrains
 ^^^^^^^^^

 .. image:: intellij.png
     :width: 50%

 The company JetBrains makes an IDE, but it comes in many "flavors."
 In my opinion, they have the best IDE out there right now.
 As a student, you can get a `free student license <https://www.jetbrains.com/student/>`_ for all their products.
 Which product you pick will depend on what primary language you want to do development in:

 * WebStorm - JavaScript
 * PhpStorm - PHP